Mohith-sys/portfolio/content/blogs/trading-ai.md

 toc: true
 ---

-## The Future of Trading: A Glimpse into the AI Revolution
 Hello, I’m a Computer Science student at the University of Maryland, specializing in Machine Learning.
 I’m also an Innovation & Software Development Intern at Airweb Digital, where I’m developing an AI-based Attention Analysis feature.
 Today, I’d like to share my thoughts on the future of trading, particularly the role of Artificial Intelligence (AI).

 ## The Current Landscape